-The S/D index aims at review and assessment of energy security of supply in the medium and longer run.
-The S/D Index covers final energy demand, energy conversion and transport and primary energy sources (PES) supply.
+The S/D Index covers final energy demand, energy conversion and transport and primary energy supply.
 It uses four types of inputs, two objective types and two types of a more subjective nature.
-The objective inputs concern the shares of different supply and demand types (i.e. for demand: industrial use, residential use, tertiary use and transport use; for supply: oil, gas, coal, nuclear, RES and other) and the values characterizing capacity and reliability in conversion and transport based on the secondary energy carriers (electricity, gas2, heat and transport fuels).
-Figure S.1 displays the conceptual model of the elements considered in the overall S/D Index.
+The objective inputs concern the shares of different supply and demand types (i.e. for demand: industrial use, residential use, tertiary use and transport use; for supply: oil, gas, coal, nuclear, RES and other) and the values characterizing capacity and reliability in conversion and transport.
+The subjective inputs concern the weights that determine the relative contribution of the different components in the Index (such as the relation between supply and demand outputs in the Index, or the relation between EU imports and non-EU imports) and the scoring rules for determining various Index values reflecting different degrees of perceived vulnerabilities.
+The use of the S/D Index is illustrated with examples for the EU-25 and for the Netherlands, Poland, Spain, and the United Kingdom.
+Today's Index values for these examples vary from 51 to 78, on a scale of 0 to 100.
+Indicative 2020 values for these five cases range from 48 to 72, based on EC baseline scenarios published in 2003.
+The examples are based largely on objective information contained in energy balances combined with weighing factors and scoring rules, using existing indicators where possible.
+The most important uncertainties are scrutinised by some sensitivity analyses.